dev-0x7C6/libretro-sh-launcher/README.md

 - Use cmake instead of make.
 Two reasons - cmake code is more simplier, and I can't sort thing out of original make file.
 - Add sh library to easy create your own sh launchers.
 For example, for wine.
 - Add udev module for autolaunch Retroarch.
 Well, somebody say it's useless feature, but I want just plug in my controller and start playing.
-- Playlists and thumbsnail auto generation.
+- Playlists and thumbnails auto generation.
 - Debian package.

 ## Installation